sassoftware/ci360-extensions/code/esp-ci360-adapter/README.md

 ### Quick Start

-To use the ESP-CI360 adapter, follow these steps:
+To use the ESP-CI360 adapter, follow these steps after the project has been built and packaged (or if you already have a distribution archive):
 1. Unzip/copy the adapter to a directory where it will run
 2. Edit configuration file (__config.properties__) and specify ESP and CI360 connection information
 3. Run the adapter using the included script __start_esp_subscriber.sh__